debjan/tmuxai/README.md

 5. **If a command is suggested**, TmuxAI will:

    - Check if the command matches whitelist or blacklist patterns
-   - Ask for your confirmation (unless the command is whitelisted)
+   - Ask for your confirmation (unless the command is whitelisted).
+The confirmation prompt includes a risk indicator (✓ safe, ? unknown, ! danger) for guidance only - always review commands carefully as the risk scoring is not exhaustive and should not be relied upon for security decisions
    - Execute the command in the designated Exec Pane if approved
    - Wait for the `wait_interval` (default: 5 seconds) (You can pause/resume the countdown with `space` or `enter` to stop the countdown)
    - Capture the new output from all panes